ariary/AravisFS/README.md

     [...]
     done!
 Encrypted fs saved in encrypted.arafs

 Then I put the result, our encrypted fs `.arafs`, and `ubac` utility on the dark zone the way I want( It  could be a target machine, my OVH server, container on GKE, etc).
-I could then remove `<myfolder>`from my host, *otherwise it has real no sense* ([see](https://github.com/ariary/AravisFS/blob/main/img/encryptfs.gif) )
+I could then remove `<myfolder>`from my host, *otherwise it has real no sense* (see [example](https://github.com/ariary/AravisFS/blob/main/img/encryptfs.gif))

 Say I want to `ls` in ` "test/mytestfolder/titi"`, so I encrypt first the encrypt the path: